WHAT SHOULD I BRING? Please read through carefully!

 We are privileged to have a number of clean hot water showers and bathrooms located on the farm.
 While there will be moderate cell phone coverage we ask that all sisters gift yourself the time of being offline and truly retreat within yourselves.
 There will be an area for children's camp as well as a ceremonial yurt to book private counselling or treatment sessions if needed.

 WILL I NEED TO BRING ANY MONEY?

-Bring some money for the Market Place and Trade Blanket .
+Bring some money for Trade Blanket .
 Almost all classes at the gathering are free and included within your ticket price, however certain classes which require extra materials will incur a sliding scale donation fee.
 You must provide your own lunch.
-Vendors will be available onsite.
-Please note that Dream Seed will a paid for offering.
+Please note that Drum Making requires 800 gift for cost of materials.

 WHEN DO I SIGN UP FOR CLASSES?

 Gardeners will announce their offerings and schedule after Opening Ceremony on Friday 3pm.
 Sign-ups for both Saturday and Sunday classes may be done after the announcements.
 Note that sign-ups are first come - first serve basis and placements for each class is limited.
 We encourage you to be open and flow with the energy and magic the Gathering brings.
 Changes to classes or scheduling will be posted on a large information board on the land.

 CAN I JUST COME FOR THE DAY?